andreasdanielmatt/citizen-quest-revision/doc/storylines.md

 #### Use of flags

-There are two types of flags that are synchronized between clients:
+There are three types of flags that are synchronized between clients:

 - Those beginning with `pnt.`, which are used to track "scoring".
+- Those beginning with `inc.`, which are used to track achievements (i.e. people included in the decision associated with the storyline).
 - Those beginning with `quest.`, and ending with `.done` which are used to track quest completion.

 ### NPCs